NitrinNET/nitrin-network/README.md

 # nitrin-network

 This is our current network code which we use to power our cloud and server.
-It uses it's own packet implementation.
+It uses its own packet implementation.

 > **This code is experimental**